How do you like the sound of 12 power packed remedies and tips that show you how to get rid of vaginal odor!

 So it’s time to check up on your vaginal hygiene now.
 Go through these questions first and figure out if you’re doing it wrong.

 Do you wash your vagina after every bowel movement?

 No amount of tissue is going to make your down there smell clean like washing that whole area with some warm water.
+Experts agree on the fact dry toilet paper is not enough to clean your anal area thoroughly.
 This might come as a surprise for some of you ladies, but you must always wipe your vaginal/anal area from front to back, not the other way around, okay?

 Do you wash the inside of your vagina?

 Yes?
 Well, it’s about time you stop doing that.
-And if you’re washing the inside of your vagina with any kind of soap, even if it claims to be made for the vaginal area, it is going to be the number 1 reason for the fishy odor of your vagina.
+And if you’re washing the inside of your vagina with any kind of soap, it is going to be the number 1 reason for the fishy odor of your vagina.